Bylx666/bylx666/README.md

 >Why not have a look on him?
 >
->Well, tell you the truth, He isn't able to add a link in markdown, and he is too lazy to copy my account link here.
-So just search bylx666, and you may find me.
+>Well, tell you the truth, He isn't able to add a link in markdown, and he is too lazy to copy his account link here.
+So just search bylx666, and you may find him.

 ## Have a good day today😎😀🎉🎉